marcellorvalle/LambdaContainer/README.md

 This is a personal project and my objective is to learn a bit more about Java + JUnit + Gradle.

-There are some nice solutions like Spring, Google Guice and Dagger but sometimes they seem overcomplicated for my needs.
+There are some nice solutions like Spring, Google Guice and Dagger but sometimes they seem overcomplicated when I need to do simple stuff.
 I also dislikes the excessive use of @Inject (from JSR-330) annotation at the target Objects.
 It's a personal opinion but I think the least one class know about how it is going to be used, the better.
 Also, I have a lot of FUN with DIY projects.

 I decided to use Lambda Expressions motivated by [Fabien Potencier's work](http://fabien.potencier.org/) on [Twittee](http://twittee.org/) and its bigger brother [Pimple](http://pimple.sensiolabs.org/), both using PHP.